 Characteristics of a Multigenerational Home

 To truly be a multigenerational home, it needs to have a separate living area as part of the home.
-This additional living space is separated from other parts of the house and must be able to function independently from those spaces, typically with its own front door, kitchenette or studio area, bathroom, bedroom(s), storage areas.
+This additional living space is separated from other parts of the house and must be able to function independently from those spaces, typically with its own front door, kitchenette or studio area, bathroom, bedroom(s), and storage areas.

 This is very similar to having an apartment in the home, but it’s designed to be occupied by family and not a paying tenant.